This page explains how different security configurations impact an end user's ability to view and interact with your record data.

 When you create a new record type, you’ll be prompted to configure the record type object’s security.
 Like any other object, a record type's security is made up of groups and role maps to determine who can see and modify the record type and its properties.

-If you want users to be able to see the records in the record list and their record views, users must have at least Viewer permission on the record type.
+If you want users to be able to see the records in the record list and their record views, users must have at least Viewer permissions for the record type.

 See Record Type Object Security to see which actions can be performed by each permission level in a record type’s security role map.

-By default, any user with Viewer permission on the record type can see all records in the record type.
+By default, any user with Viewer permissions for the record type can see all records in the record type.
 To limit who can see which records, you can apply record-level security.

 Record-level security is applied on top of your object security, so users need to have access to the record type and be included in at least one security rule (or in the security expression) to see a record.

-Once a user has Viewer permission on the record type and they can access the records themselves, then you can determine which record views they can see.
+Once a user has Viewer permissions to the record type and they can see the records themselves, then you can determine which record views they can see.

 If a user does not have access to a record because of record type object security or record-level security, then the user cannot access any record views, even if given a direct URL.

-For each additional record view, you can configure a Visibility expression to show or hide the view from certain users based on the conditions you specify.
-If the Visibility expression evaluates to true for a given user, then they can see the record view.
+For each additional record view, you can configure record view security to determine who can see the record view, and when.
+If a user is included in a security rule, or if the security expression evaluates to true for the given user, then they can see the record view.

 For example, in a Case record type, you may only want account managers to see the Customer Satisfaction record view.
-To limit who can see this record view, you could add the following Visibility expression:
+You can add a security rule Customer Satisfaction view to specify that a user can only see the view if that user can see the record and is found in the

 For your record action security, users must have permission to view and start a record action.

-In this case, the support engineer could not see or start the record action from the Record Action view, on any record views, or in any interfaces (when used with the Record Action component).
+In this case, the support engineer would not see the update record action from the Record Action view, on any other record views, or in any interfaces (when used with the Record Action component).